framorgi/MicrostripLinearArray_AAE/Readme.md

-# Array lineare di antenna a microstriscia per applicazioni IEEE 802.11
+# Microstrip linear patch array antenna for IEEE 802.11 application

-Design e simulazione di un array lineare di antenne a microstriscia
+Design and simulation of a linear array of microstrip patch antennas

-## Progetto
+## WorkfFlow

-### Fasi
+### Steps

-Per un singolo elemento radiante
+Single radiating element

-* Analisi delle specifiche
+* Definition of specification
-* Dimensionamento su Matlab
+* Matlab geometry design
-* Simulazione su Student FEKO Edition
+* Simulation with Student FEKO Edition

-Per la schiera
+Array

-* Calcolo e dimensionamento dell'Array Factor su matlab
+* Matlab design and dimensioning of Array Factor
-* Simulazione della schiera su FEKO Student Edition
+* Aray Simulation eith FEKO Student Edition
 * Tuning

-## Relazione
+## Report paper
-Il repository contiene i file LateX della relazione
+In this repo you find the LaTex paper

 ## Credits